 - Focus on immediate learning, NOT immediate sales.

-- Leverage technology to alleviate the tedious monotony.
+- Use technology to eliminate tedious tasks.

 - Don’t waste anyone’s time, including your own.

 - Follow your scripts like an actor, NOT like a robot.